scripterjauy/Backup/README.md

-# Backup Account from scriptpan (it got suspended)
+# Backup Account from scripterpan (it got suspended)

 ## Welcome to Pann Hub :DDD